torfinnnome/training-material/topics/climate/tutorials/fates/tutorial.md

 >
 {: .hands_on}

-# Step 2: Setting up a CLM-FATES simulation
+# Setting up a CLM-FATES simulation

 We will be using the CTSM/FATES-EMERALD Galaxy tool.